abrarhaque98/Team_5/README.md

   - Dashboard: The data will be visualized and presented using Tableau.

 ## Machine Learning Model
 - Model Choice: For this project, we will use a Supervised Learning Model.
 This is because supervised learning models are excellent tools to perform linear/logistic regression.
 Our Stock Index Price data, Real GDP per Capita data, and Inflation data are all chronological, and would work well to be analyzed through regression.
-  - Benefits:
-  - Limitations:
+  - Benefits:  The benefits of using the supervised linear regression model is that we can include multiple features to determine their relationship and significance of such relationship to the closing index price.
+  - Limitations: Out data itself is a limitation where we have the potential to conclude falsely that a features is predictive of the index clsoing price when it is indeed not.
+Another limitation is that we are assuming the dependent and indepent variables are linear and in reality it is hard to find a perfectly linear relationship.
 - Preliminary Data Preprocessing: The data preprocessing organizes the data by eliminating unecessary columns from the dataset and renaming columns for greater clarity.
 This stage also involves formatting the data in the Inflation and Real GDP columns so the data is in percentages and no longer in billions, respectively.
 The Real GDP and Working Population columns are used to create the Real GDP per Capita column with data.
 At this stage blank rows are also removed.
 - Model Inputs and Outputs:  Model inputs will include the real GDP per capita and inflation for the given stock exchange's country from the 1960s through today.
 The output will be the stock exchange closing price.
 - Preliminary feature engineering/selection:  The features were selected using the code, ```X = NYSE_df.drop('NYA_Close_Price', axis=1)```, and the target variable was selected with ```y = NYSE_df['NYA_Close_Price']```.  **??including the decision-making process: why we chose or how done in the model??**
 - How the Model Works:  This model will learn off of the training data and will take in the inputs to determine our output variable through regression analysis.
-In addition, in our analysis we can bucket the input variables based on periods of strong, medium, and weak GDP and periods of high, medium, and low inflation.
-The buckets for the respective categories will be used to help categorize economic conditions associated with given stock index prices. **??Add info; Also add info about stats??**
+After the model is trained, we run a test dataset of the features and output through the model to determine the accuracy.
+Once the training and testing is completed, we populate the coefficients and also conduct a hypothesis test on the coefficients to ensure they are significant.
+We then compile the coefficients to create the multiple linear regression equation and run forecasted input data through that equation to determine out predicted index closing prices.
 - Model Training: After joining our datasets into one dataset, we will split into train and test datasets using the ```train_test_split``` from ```sklearn.model_selection```.
 We will then instantiate linear and logistic regression models from ```sklearn```, and train the data through them.
 Data was split into training and testing sets with the following code - ```X_train, X_test, y_train, y_test = train_test_split(X,y,random_state=1,stratify=y)```.
-- Model Accuracy: After constructing and training the model, we will set a goal of 75% accuracy to measure to model against.
+- Model Accuracy: After constructing and training the model, we set a goal of 75% accuracy to measure the model against.
 This threshold was chosen because while we want a model that has a higher accuracy than 50%, we cannot fully encompass all variables that may affect stock index prices, GDP and inflation.
 Unanticipated scenarios may have an effect on any or all of these targets.
 Thus, the 75% threshold gives us enough room for those factors.

-- Description of how data was split into training and testing sets
-- Explanation of model choice, including limitations and benefits
+However, after training and running the model, we were able to achieve an accuracy score of approximately 95%.
+- Statistical Analysis:  After conducting a hypothesis test with a 95% confidence level.........
+We conducted the t-test and F-test to ensure that the features are significant and help us predict the index closing price.
+- Further Tuning:  If we had more time in developing this project, we would like to include more features, such as the unemployment rate and political tension.
+This would allow us to determine if there are better features that predict index closing prices or if in combination with our existing features enhance the model's predictive power.

-- There needs to be a description of the model as well as any preprocessing that was involved.
+- There needs to be a description of the model
 - Additionally, capture an interpretation of how accurate, precise, or sensitive the model is.
 - If you had more time, where would you like to investigate for finer tuning?
-Keep this in mind as the presentation is being put together since it could be a really strong talking point.
+Keep this in mind as the presentation is being put together since
-- How does it work?
-[Expand on this]
-- Why this specific model? [already addressed]
-- What is the model's accuracy? [already addressed]
 - If there are statistics involved, what stats are being included in analysis and why?
-- If no statistics are involved, what would you include if you had more time?

 ## Database Outline